UBC-ORCA/fp4-gemm-accelerator/README.md

 The matrix multiplication being done is `F = W * A = (c_w * W_n) * (c_a * A_n) = (c_w * c_a) * (W_n * A_n)`, where `c_w` and `c_a` are constants extracted from the tensors `W` and `A`, and `W_n` and `A_n` are normalized versions of the weight and activation matrices.

 In the case of inference, `c_w` and `W_n` are fixed and known in advance.
 To simplify the outer product generation, we should consider the transposed version `W' = c_w * W_n'`, where the constant `c_w` is produced across columns of `W` (rows of `W_n`).
-We can think of `c_w` being applied at different scales -- as being unique/constant across the entire tensor, or unique across an entire column of `W`, or unique across a partial column of `W` equal to the height of the tile `T` (i.e., equal to `TS`).
+We can think of `c_w` being applied at different scales -- as being unique/constant across the entire tensor, or unique across an entire column of `W`, or unique across a partial column of `W` (up to 16/32 elements per block) which is approximately equal to the height of the tile `T` (i.e., equal to `TS`).
 As noted in the first paragraph of this section, we will consider `c_w` a constant across the entire `W`, but inference software should be written such that it reloads `c_w` into the MAC engine each time a new tile is computed.

 For scaling `A`, the scaling factor `c_a` can also be computed in advance based upon the data distribution of activations observed during training.
 This is valid because, during inference, we expect a similar data distribution if it is encountering input data that is similar to its training set.
 As the case of the weights, we will extract a single constant `c_a` during training, which is based upon the maximal value of `c_a` observed in the last few epoch in training (reset `c_a` each epoch, remember the maximum value used).
 Why the maximum?
 Each time we quantize `A`, we are looking for the scaling factor that shrinks its maximum value down to maxfloat of the target format.
 If `A` is examined across different batches, then one of those batches will have some larger element in `A` than a prior batch and require a larger scaling factor to bring it down to maxfloat.

-To be continued...
+Similarly, `c_a` can be applied to rows of `A`, or to partial rows of `A` up to 16/32 elements at a time.
+The width or the tile `T` can be up to 64, or double 32 / quadruple 16.

+To apply scaling, the hardware will compute `T = W_n * A_n`, where the elements in `W_n` and `A_n` have all been prenormalized to fit the maxfloat of the format.
+Outside of this, for the entire tile `T`, software must compute `c_w * c_a` outside of this.
+The largest `T` that we can support in hardware is 32 * 64 (due to limitations of the current ISA, where we reuse the 5 bits in a register specifier to indicate row `T[rs1]` or element-pair `{ T[rs1][2*rs2], T[rs1][2*rs2+1] }', for example).
+Within that `T`, we may have 1 or 2 different values of `c_w` for block scaling on the weights (eg, block size 16), and likewise have 1/2/4 different values of `c_a`.
+At most, then, we have `{c_w1, c_w2} x {c_a1, c_a2, c_a3}' different scaling factors being applied, yielding up to 6 different minitiles in T.

+For our purposes, where we are assuming all `c_w` are the same and all `c_a` are the same and apply to the entire tensor, this is not hard to track.
+However, during inference, we want to mimic the smaller block-size scaling factors being used.
+This means we need to compute (up to 6) scaling factors for the minitiles.

+After matrix multiply, we need to apply the bias terms.
+If this is done inside the hardware tile T, the bias term needs to be prenormalized by `c_w * c_a` before it is added.
+If it is done outside of the hardware thile T, it can probably be done after restoring `T` to the full version when restoring it into the output matrix `F[I][J] = c_w * c_a * T`.
+Don't forget to properly apply the activation function as well (with the correct scale, if using hardtanh).

+Finally, let's think of going to the next layer.
+Suppose, at first, that the larger matrix F[I][J] is computed in int32 rather than int16.
+This would probably allow us to compute `c_w * c_a * T` as int32 (hopefully without overflowing).
+However, when moving to the next layer, the matrix `F` will be tiled again, and also have block scaling applied again, so layer F_i becomes A_i+1 as follows `A_i+1 = (c_wi * c_ai) * T_i` which is then prenormalized to `A_i+1 = c_a{i+1} * A_n{i+1}`, yielding `A_n{i+1} = A_i+1 / c_a{i+1} =  ((c_wi * c_ai)/c_a{i+1}) * T_i = cc_{i+1} * T_i` where `cc_{i+1} = (c_wi * c_ai)/c_a{i+1)`.
+Again, since these are powers of 2, it can be done by adding/subtracting their respective exponent values in logspace.
+Also, since this is inference, we can potentially treat all of these as *constants* based upon the maximal values seen during training.
+These scaling factors would be applied at a block level in the inference code, computing `A_n{i+1} = cc_{i+1} * T_i` (again, where T_i is post-activation, assuming bias and activations were properly applied to the prenormalized values).

+This means that while loading the int16 values of `A` into our MAC engine, we need to do an arithmetic-shift by some power of 2 indicated by the `cc+{i+1}` factor.
+This power of 2 factor may change every 8/16/32 elements being loaded into T. We can do this shifting ahead of time in software (easiest).
+Alternatively, we could alter the MAC engine so that it gets shifted as the raw values of `A` are being loaded using `setAMAC` instructions -- this is the purpose of the `rs2` specifier, which assumes we will always be shifting-right (if shift-left is needed, then it will have to be done in software, or we will need to extend the definition of the instruction to shift in both directions).
+You should be able to determine all of the `c_w` and `c_a` constants from training, then we can check their range to make sure they will fit the shift amounts of the `setAMAC` instruction and probably add support for shifting in either direction.

+Alternatively, if we want to treat the `c_a` values as dynamic, we would want to compute them based on the values coming out of `T`.
+For this purpose, we may wish to have some hardware that tracks the maximum values as they are read out of `T`, then add an instruction to copy those values into a scalar CPU register.
+This requires only a small amount of extra hardware.

-# Links
+# APPENDIX MATERIAL

+### References

 Jerry's software for writing custom instructions can be found here: https://github.com/JerryYun2004/RISC-V-RVV-Lite/tree/LUTRAM-VRF/sw/benchmarks